Muhammad VII of Granada: Renewal of conflict

 Despite the mutual desire for peace between Muhammad VII and Henry III, conflict continued along the border thanks to rogue forces on both sides.
-In May 1397, a group of Franciscan friars entered Granada to try to convert the people to Christianity.
+In May 1397, a group of Franciscan friars entered Granada in an attempt to convert the people to Christianity.
 Muhammad VII forbade such activities, and when they persisted, he had them whipped.
 When they continued to preach, Muhammad VII ordered them executed and had their bodies dragged through the streets.

 In addition to this proselytisation incident, raids and skirmishes were increasingly common on the frontiers.
-Both authorities found it difficult to prevent unauthorized raids, and once raids had been carried out it proved difficult to restore the peace without losing face.
+Both authorities found it difficult to prevent unauthorized raids, and once the raids had been carried out, it proved difficult to restore the peace without losing face.
 In one raid, some Granadans went as far as Cartagena on the Murcian coast.
 An even larger raid took place in 1405.
 On the eastern front, Muslim attacks against Vera and Lorca were repulsed, but the invaders captured Ayamonte, a Castilian castle on Granada's western border.
 Henry III sent an emissary, Gutierre Diaz, to the Granadan court to protest.

+Ibn Iyas, the 15th century Egyptian historian mentions in his magnum opus بدائع الزهور في وقائع الدهور “in this year - 1405 - the Sultan of Granada sought help from Fes thus 4,000 soldiers gathered at Cueta and a large fleet was prepared to cross to Gibraltar.
+However, in a naval battle between the Castilian navy and the Muslim vessels, the Castilians emerged victorious either sinking or capturing the vessels with their crew and property.
+This incident greatly increased the morale of the Castilians in this particular conflict with Granada.”